gavinuhran/homework-tracker/CONTRIBUTIONS.md

 All contributions made to this project were done in a group setting with Gavin, Jake, and Aidan.
 Because of this, everybody contributed to every aspect of the project because we were constantly working together.
+Most of the Git commits are also from Gavin's github user because we chose to use his computer when we met up and worked on the project.